ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

-Many driven teens and young adults I work with come to therapy with the same concern: procrastination.
+Many driven teens and adults I work with come to therapy with the same concern: procrastination.

 Assignments get started late.
 Tasks get pushed off until the last minute.
 Emails sit unanswered.
 Projects feel harder to begin than they seem like they should.